 In a desperate final measure, the wound was dressed regularly with our prospective acne topical treatment.
 The wound completely healed, the woman kept her leg, and the only remaining sign of this close shave was a smooth and flat scar.

 This miracle treatment is a natural oil which gained popularity for acne a few years ago, called tamanu oil.
+For the top 10 brands for acne, read this article, but today we will discuss why tamanu oil could be miraculous for your skin.

 The cure for acne: hiding on a tropical beach in Fiji?